seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Am I one, sir?
 You look on me: what wreck discern you in me
 Deserves your pity?
 You do seem to know
-Something of me, or what concerns me: pray you,–
+Something of me, or what concerns me: pray you,--
 Since doubling things go ill often hurts more
 Than to be sure they do; for certainties
 Either are past remedies, or, timely knowing,
-The remedy then born–discover to me
+The remedy then born--discover to me
 What both you spur and stop.

 **IACHIMO**
 Had I this cheek
-To bathe my lips upon, should I, damn’d then,
+To bathe my lips upon, should I, damn'd then,
 Slaver with lips as common as the stairs
 That mount the Capitol; join gripes with hands
-Made hard with hourly falsehood–falsehood, as
+Made hard with hourly falsehood--falsehood, as
 With labour; then by-peeping in an eye
 Base and unlustrous as the smoky light
-That’s fed with stinking tallow; it were fit
+That's fed with stinking tallow; it were fit
 That all the plagues of hell should at one time
 Encounter such revolt.